shashreesamuel/shashreesamuel/README.md

 <h3>About Me</h3>

-I enjoy coding and reading web development references, following ux design trends and when I am not coding you can find me designing a website. 🖥
+I am Shashree aka TheCoderGuru and I enjoy coding and reading web development references, following ux design trends and when I am not coding you can find me designing a website.

+In addition I am active on Frontend Mentor completing challenges to better my frontend development skills, giving feedback to other developers.
+You may find me active on the Frontend Mentor community sometimes. 🖥

 <br>